atuinsh/atuin/docs/server.md

 You should also change the password string in `ATUIN_DB_PASSWORD` and `ATUIN_DB_URI` in the`secrets.yaml` file to a more secure one.

-This exposes the atuin service on the port `30530` of the host system.
-This is configured by the `nodePort` property.
-Kubernetes has a strict rule that you are not allowed to expose a port lower than 30000.
+The atuin service on the port `30530` of the host system.
+That is configured by the `nodePort` property.
+Kubernetes has a strict rule that you are not allowed to expose a port numbered lower than 30000.
 To make the clients work, you can simply set the port in in your `config.toml` file, e.g. `sync_address = "http://192.168.1.10:30530"`.

 Deploy the Atuin server using `kubectl`: